CarterMacLennan/knowledge-sharing/README.md

 Dimension tables tend to represent hierarchical relationships.
 This could be something like having columns: `address`, `city`, `state`.
 To benefit business users and improve query performance Kimball suggests to store these hierarchical attributes redundantly rather than normalizing the data.
 This normalization is nicknamed "snowflaking" due to the snowflake-like schema which results from using seperate look up tables to reduce redundancy.

+**Important Fact Table Techniques**

+_Table Structure_

+- Foreign  Keys for each associated dimension table.
+- Optional degenerate dimension keys (dimensions that didn't require an external table).
+- Optional date/time stamps.
+- Numeric measurements based on physical activity.

+_Additive, Semi-Additive, Non-Additive Facts_

+- Additive: Can be summed across ANY dimension associated with the fact table.
+- Semi-Additive: Can be summed across some dimensions - but not all (i.e., time).
+- Non-Additive: Cannot be added across any dimension (i.e., ratios).
+  - The best practice here is to store the additive components and then sum + calculate in the BI layer.

+_Working with Nulls_

+- Null-valued measurements are acceptable as aggregate functions know how to deal with nulls correctly.
+- We can't have null Foreign Keys as that would cause a referential integrity violation.
+  - The best practice here is that the dimension table should have a default row representing the NA (Not Applicable) condition.

+_Conformed Facts_

+If the same fact appears in seperate fact tables we should:

+1. If the facts are identical if they are compared together -> it is a "conformed fact" and they should be identically named.
+2. If the facts are NOT identical if they are compared together -> they should be named differently to avoid them being computed together.

+_[FACT TABLE TYPE I] Transaction Fact Table:_

+Each row represents a measurement event at a point in time.
+Atomic grain transaction fact tables are the most expressive and best handle business user's unpredictable ad-hoc queries.
+These tables can be either dense or sparse as a row is only appended if a measurement event actually takes place (i.e., someone buys a lemonade from a lemonade stand).

+_[FACT TABLE TYPE II] Periodic Snapshot Fact Table:_

+A row here corresponds to many measurement events that occurred over a standard period (i.e., weekly, bi-weekly, monthly, etc...).
+These tables are uniformly dense as a row will be added regardless if a measurement event ever took place.

+_[FACT TABLE TYPE III] Accumulating Snapshot Fact Table:_

+A row here corresponds to many measurement events that occurred at predictable steps between the start and end of a process (i.e., workflow process).
+A date forign key is used for each critical milestone in the process.
+As steps are reached rows in the fact table are **updated** (these repetitive updates is unique to this fact table type).
+Additionally, milestone completion counters and numeric lag measurements are often included.

+_[FACT TABLE TYPE IV] Factless Fact Tables_

+Often there is no numerical result to record from a measurement event.
+Instead we simply insert a row to record the "fact" that several dimensional entites came together at a moment in time.

+_[FACT TABLE TYPE V] Aggregate Fact Tables_

+Aggregate fact tables can be used to accelerate query performance by rolling up atomic fact table data.
+However, they should behave like database indexes by accelerating queries without being used directly by business users/ BI apps.

+_[FACT TABLE TYPE VI] Consolidated Fact Tables_

+Consolidated fact tables combine facts from multiple business processes together to simplify and optimize comparing cross-process metrics that are routinely analyzed together.

+Note:
+1. We are off-loading complexity from the BI layer to the ETL layer.
+2. It's critical that the facts must be expressed at the same grain.

 ##### Reference:
 - [Data Warehouse Toolkit](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/books/data-warehouse-dw-toolkit/)